How much does a geothermal heat pump cost?

 Specialized training is necessary to avoid problems with drainage, damaging utility lines, and connecting to home electrical and HVAC systems.

 Mistakes made when installing geothermal lines cost thousands of dollars to fix.

 Hiring a geothermal installer

-- Compare the company’s reviews from past jobs on HomeGuide, the Better Business Bureau (BBB), and Google.
+Compare the company’s reviews from past jobs on HomeGuide and Google.

-- Select contractors with several years of experience installing geothermal lines.
+Select contractors with 5+ years of experience installing geothermal lines.

-- Check that the whole team, including the drilling-rig operator, has licenses.
+Check that the whole team, including the drilling-rig operator, is licensed.

 Questions to ask pros